 Library Freedom Institute

-A privacy-focused collaborative training program for librarians brought to you by New York University and Library Freedom.
+Introducing a privacy-focused collaborative program between New York University and Library Freedom.

 From Librarian to Privacy Advocate

-Library Freedom Institute (LFI) is a privacy-focused training program for librarians to teach them the skills necessary to thrive as Privacy Advocates; from educating community members, to installing privacy software, to influencing public policy.
+Library Freedom Institute (LFI) is a privacy-focused four-month program for librarians to teach them the skills necessary to thrive as Privacy Advocates; from educating community members to influencing public policy.